The Nakayama functor and its completion for Gorenstein algebras: Grothendieck duality for

-The proof is given further below. \intref{Theorem}{ithm:Gor} is a direct translation, given \intref{Proposition}{prp:g=tac}.
-We first record a consequence concerning duality for the category of compact objects.
+We continue with a consequence concerning duality for the category of compact objects.
 The statements are simpler, and perhaps more striking, when specialised to the case of local isolated singularities, and that is what we do.